rule

 Canto 11

-The Song of Purûravâ
+Chapter 26: The Song of Purūravā

-(7) Aila said: 'How regrettable the extent of my delusion; with my consciousness contaminated by lust did I, by the neck being seized by this goddess, not notice the times of my life passing.
-(8) Under her spell had I, alas, for so many years comprising so many days, really no idea whether the sun was rising or setting.
-(9) How unfortunate that total bewilderment of myself because of which the body of this mighty emperor, this crown jewel of kings, became a cuddly toy of women!
-(10) Having abandoned me, the mighty controller, with all of my kingdom as if I were a blade of grass, ran I thus, crying out like a madman, naked after the woman.
-(11) Where now is the influence, strength, sovereignty of the person that I am?
-Who now ran after this woman leaving, just like an ass by the hoof being kicked in the face for punishment?
-(12) What's the use of knowledge, austerities and renunciation, of having listened to the scriptures, or what of solitude and silence with him whose mind was stolen by women?
-(13) To hell with the fool of me not knowing his own best interest, I who thought he was a scholar achieving the position of lord and controller, but just like a bullock or ass was conquered by women!
-(14) For so many years serving Urvas'î her lips did I, with the lust born from my mind, never get enough of the nectar, just like a fire never satisfied by oblations.
-(15) Who, but the Lord of the Sages Satisfied Within, the Supreme Lord Beyond the Senses, would be capable of freeing another one whose intelligence is stolen by a woman of pleasure?
-(16) Of me, dull-minded, did, even by the goddess informed with words well spoken, the confusion not cease, not having conquered myself [see 9.14: 20-22].
-(17) What would have been her offense to a 'seer' like us who, taking a rope for a snake, not understands the real identity, for I'm the one who didn't conquer his senses.
-(18) What does this filthy body, unclean, full of bad odors, have to offer, what are those 'blossoming qualities' and so on anyway, for sure they're an imposition set up by ignorance!
-(19-20) Whether it's the property of the parents, the wife, the employer, the fire, the dogs and the jackals, the soul or the friends one can never decide.
-To that material body of abomination getting attached for it being so very attractive, feminine as it is having such a cute nose, beautiful smile and face, heads one for the lowest destination.
-(21) In what sense does one differ from worms in enjoying what is composed of skin, flesh, blood, muscle, fat, marrow and bone, urine, stool and pus?
-(22) He who knows what's best for him, should never but even initiate contact with women or men attracted to women for no other reason than the fact that the mind united with the senses reaching out to the sense-objects gets agitated [compare 5.5: 2, 7.12: 9, 9.19: 17, 9.14: 36].
-(23) A thing not heard or seen gives no rise to mental agitation; the mind of the one restricting the forces of life [the senses], thus checked, becomes pacified.
-(24) When the senses, these six enemies [shath-varga], not even by wise men can be trusted, then what to say of persons like me; it is for that reason that one shouldn't seek association with women or men attracted to women [see also yoshita].'
+(7) Purūravā said: 'Just see how bewildered I got!
+With my consciousness contaminated by lust I, in the embrace of this goddess, did not notice my life time passing.
+(8) Captivated by her I had no idea whether the sun was rising or setting and have thus alas, for many years, spent my days.
+(9) Oh what a pity this total bewilderment of mine because of which the body of this mighty emperor, this crown jewel of kings, became a toy animal for women!
+(10) When she abandoned me, the mighty controller, together with all of my kingdom as if I were a blade of grass, I ran crying naked like a madman after the woman.
+(11) Where is now the influence, strength and sovereignty of the person I am?
+I ran after this woman leaving me, just like an ass being kicked with the hoof for punishment!
+(12) What is the use of knowledge, austerities, renunciation, the scriptures, or of solitude and silence, for the one whose mind is stolen by women?
+(13) To hell with the fool I am unaware of what is good for him; I who thought to be a scholar in achieving the position of a lord and controller but who, just like a bullock or ass, was conquered by women!
+(14) For so many years serving Urvas'ī's lips, I, with the lust born from my mind, never got enough of the nectar, just like a fire one can never satisfy with oblations.
+(15) Who else but the Innerly Satisfied Lord of the Sages, the Supreme Lord Beyond the Senses, can free someone who lost his mind with a courtesan?
+(16) Out of control with myself being dull-minded, I saw no end to my confusion, even though the goddess [Urvas'ī] eloquently gave me advice [see 9.14: 20-22].
+(17) What would she have done wrong to a 'seer' like me who, taking a rope for a snake, has no notion of his real nature [his svarūpa]?
+I am the one out of control with his senses is it not?
+(18) What does this filthy body have to offer, unclean and full of bad odors; what are those 'pleasing [feminine] qualities' and so on anyway?
+They constitute an influence rooting in ignorance!
+(19-20) One can never tell whether this body belongs to one's parents, wife or employer, to [the funeral] fire, the dogs and jackals or to the [indwelling] soul or one's fr iends.
+One gets attached to this unholy matter and praises it, in case of a woman, for having such a cute nose, beautiful smile and face, but one heads with it for the lowest destination [of decay].
+(21) In what sense would one differ from worms when one enjoys that what is composed of skin, flesh, blood, muscle, fat, marrow and bone, urine, stool and pus?
+(22) A man understanding what is best for him, should never run after women or associate with men thus engaged, for the sole reason that the mind, united with the senses, reaches for sense objects and thus gets agitated [compare 5.5: 2, 7.12: 9, 9.19: 17, 9.14: 36].
+(23) [Because] a thing not heard or seen gives no rise to mental agitation, the mind of someone not engaging his senses calms down and finds peace.
+(24) When not even wise men can rely on the six enemies [lust, anger, greed, bewilderment, intoxication and envy; the shath-varga], then what about persons like me?
+One therefore should not get sensorily attached to women or to men attached to women [see also yoshita].'

 next